Kinto/kinto.js/docs/api.md

 ### Limitations

-There's currently no way to deal with adding tranformers to an already filled remote database; that would mean remote data migrations, and both Kinto and Kinto.js don't provide this feature just yet.
+There's currently no way to deal with adding transformers to an already filled remote database; that would mean remote data migrations, and both Kinto and Kinto.js don't provide this feature just yet.

 **As a rule of thumb, you should only start using transformers on an empty remote collection.**